Barton's Candy Corporation

-Barton's Candy Corporation, was a Chocolatier and candy company founded in 1940 by Stephen Klein and his five brothers a year after they arrived in the United States from Austria.
+Barton's Candy Corporation was a Chocolatier and candy company founded in 1940 by Stephen Klein and his five brothers a year after they arrived in the United States from Austria.
 Its original name was Barton's Bonbonnieres, and as of 1960 operated 3,000 stores across America.

 Few of their stores were in "specifically Jewish neighborhoods."
 All of their stores were closed on Saturday (Shomer Shabbos).
 In 1981 a controlling share of Barton's was acquired by another firm.

 In 2011, the entire company was purchased by Bazzini, an 1886-founded nut, fruit and chocolate company; a 2022 Jerusalem Post item wrote of "the now gone Barton's confectioners."

-Centuries
+"Centuries"

-The Jewish Chronicle newspaper wrote about Barton's in 2021 and added that "Jewish entrepreneurs had been involved in the chocolate trade for centuries."
+The Jewish Chronicle newspaper wrote about Barton's in 2021 and added with more enthusiasm than historical precision that "Jewish entrepreneurs had been involved in the chocolate trade for centuries."
 Klein's family developed some of its expertise in an Austrian company named Altmann & Kühne, much of which relocated from pre-World War II Europe to the United States.
 By 1952 they had seven stores in Detroit.

 Part of the company's 1950s and 1960s growth was due to competitions in Jewish schools among classes, competing for prizes for selling the most Barton's products.
 "Generations of Jewish children sold Barton's candies as fundraisers," which was in part fueled by Klein's involvement with "philanthropic activities ... promoting Orthodox Jewish education."

 It also helped that Barton's refused to water down the "mouth feel of chocolate" even as other companies were incorporating the use of synthetic ingredients in their products.